denodell/denodell/README.md

 ---

-## Performance Engineering in Practice
+## Fast by Default: Practical Performance Engineering

 My new book with Manning is now available in early access.
 It covers how to build software systems that are fast by default, not fast after a firefight.